Jan 09 Friday

 Rebuilding - Work on building better relationships and a whole new life.

-The award-winning OSU Land Steward training helps landowners learn about their property and develop a management plan.
-This 11-week program covers critical topics like wildfire risk reduction, forests, soil health, wildlife habitat, pasture management, stream care, water capture and distribution, and much more.
+The award-winning Oregon State University Land Steward training helps landowners learn about their property and develop a management plan.
+This 11-week program covers critical topics like wildfire risk reduction, forests, soil health, wildlife, habitat, pasture management, stream care, water capture and distribution, and much more.